Enterprise Data Management: What You Need to Know

 The Many Sides of Enterprise Data

-Not only are companies handling more data, but the types of data are expanding as well.
+Not only are companies handling more data, but the types and formats of data are expanding as well.
 Data streams contain everything from inventory figures and financial information to videos, images, and other unstructured data coming in from social media, mobile, and the Internet of Things (IoT).

-So, What is Enterprise Data Management?
+So, what is Enterprise Data Management?